Romulol-B/Romulol-B/README.md

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/romulofs/)
 - 😄 Pronouns: (Ele/Dele,He/Him)
 - 💻 I use arch-linux btw.
-- ⚡ Currently Reading:

--The Pragmatic Programmer
--Learning Go
-\n
-I am also on boot.dev:
+- I am also on boot.dev:

 <p align="left">